-Consumer price index (CPI), the main gauge of inflation, grew 2.7 percent year on year last month, expanding from a 2.5-percent gain in June and a 2.4-percent rise in May, according to data from the National Bureau of Statistics.
+China's consumer price index (CPI), a main gauge of inflation, rose 2.7 percent year on year in July, the National Bureau of Statistics said Wednesday.

-Monday's data also showed China's producer price index, which measures costs for goods at the factory gate, rose 0.4 percent from June last month.
+Wednesday's data also showed that China's producer price index, which measures costs for goods at the factory gate, went up 4.2 percent year on year in July.